cube3power/atsd/sql/README.md

 ### REGEX Expression

-The `REGEX` expression matches column value against a [regex](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html) pattern and returns `true` if the text is matched.
+The `REGEX` expression matches column value against a [regulat expresssion](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html) and returns `true` if the text is matched.

 The comparison is case-sensitive, even for entity and metric names.